pathwaycom/llm-app/README.md

 | [`unstructured`](examples/pipelines/unstructured/app.py)   | Process unstructured documents such as PDF, HTML, DOCX, PPTX and more.
 Visit [unstructured-io](https://unstructured-io.github.io/unstructured/) for the full list of supported formats.                                                                                                                                                 |
 | [`local`](examples/pipelines/local/app.py)                 | This example runs the application using Huggingface Transformers, which eliminates the need for the data to leave the machine.
 It provides a convenient way to use state-of-the-art NLP models locally.                                                                                                                                 |

-And follow the easy steps to install and run one of those examples.
+Follow these easy steps to install and get started with your favorite examples.
+You can also take a look at the [application showcases](#showcases).

 ### Step 1: Clone the repository